the-linck/PHP-Initializer/readme.md

 Very simple implementation of default constructors that mimic C#'s object initializers in pure PHP code.

-> This main repository use parameter type declarations wich require at least version 7.2.0 of PHP to work properly.
+> This branch does not use parameter type declarations, so unlike the main branch this one requires PHP 5.4+ to work properly.

 ## How it works